Go Goa Gone

 Go Goa Gone is a 2013 Indian Hindi-language zombie action comedy film directed by Raj & DK.
 The film stars Saif Ali Khan, Kunal Khemu, Vir Das, Anand Tiwari, and Puja Gupta.
-Set partly in Mauritius, where nearly one-third of the film was shot, the narrative follows a group of friends who travel to Goa for a rave party and find themselves trapped on an island overrun by zombies.
-It is widely regarded as India’s first zombie film and has also been described as the country's first stoner comedy.
+It is widely regarded as India’s first zombie comedy film and has also been described as the country's first stoner comedy.

 The film was released theatrically in India on May 10, 2013.
-It received mixed reviews from critics, who praised its pacing, editing, and inventive use of genre elements while criticizing the screenplay and its second half.
-Despite this, Go Goa Gone was a commercial success and gradually attained cult status for its offbeat humor and genre-bending approach.

-A sequel, Go Goa Gone 2, was officially announced but remained in development limbo as of 2024.
+A sequel, Go Goa Gone 2, was officially announced in 2018 but has not been released.